jsdclxvi/Reforestation/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## What is the leading cause of dry skin?
+Towels